EFEAR-4D: Ego-Velocity Filtering for Efficient and Accurate 4D radar Odometry: Experiments

-The scenario depicted in Sequence 3 entails driving along a roadway.
-Despite notable differences in the point cloud density between high and low settings, the lower setting still provides adequate number of features for our EFEAR-4D to calculate the pose.
-In such a case, the disparity between the two settings is not significant.
+Sequence 3 involves driving along a roadway.
+Despite differences in point cloud density between high and low settings, the lower setting still provides enough features for EFEAR-4D to calculate the pose.
+Thus, the disparity between the two settings is not significant.